RDCMDT/mdt-homework-instruction/README.md

 3. User is able to login
 4. User is able to view the balances / transactions history in the account
 5. User is able to make transfer to a receipient account via receipient's `username` or `accountNo`
+6. Project is covered by unit test.
+You are free to use any testing library.

 <b>You are free to use any other libraries that you feel is needed for this project.
 But we are hoping candidate DO NOT heavily rely on UI library so that we can analyse your coding skills better.</b>